mycrl/turn-rs/README.md

 ![last commit](https://img.shields.io/github/last-commit/quasipaa/Spinosa)
 ![author](https://img.shields.io/badge/author-Mr.Panda-read)

+##### My current work is focused on the WebRTC server.
+I temporarily put this project on hold and will re-plan the project after completing the above work.

 Quasipaa is an open source, distributed real-time audio and video server.
 Unlike other solutions, this is not a library that can be embedded in your own program, but a full-fledged cluster of services, Quasipaa not only provides basic streaming media server, but also includes load balancing, external control API interface.
 Quasipaa by Rust to build, the use of Rust outstanding performance and excellent engineering became a robust system.

 Quasipaa（[Quasipaa spinosa](https://en.wikipedia.org/wiki/Quasipaa_spinosa) is a species of frog in the family Dicroglossidae）The project was originally created to address the Rust's lack of audio and video servers, and when the author started the project, the area was virtually empty.